Introduction

 Detailed Explanation

 The requirement for state governments to exist and function is rooted in the principle of federalism, which seeks to balance power between central and regional authorities.
-This balance prevents the over-concentration of power and allows for more responsive and accountable governance.
+Because of that, this balance prevents the over-concentration of power and allows for more responsive and accountable governance.
 State governments are also required to uphold the rule of law, protect citizens' rights, and provide essential services that contribute to the overall well-being of the population.
 Their role is not merely administrative but also legislative and judicial, as they create laws, enforce regulations, and maintain court systems within their jurisdictions.

 Step-by-Step or Concept Breakdown